 Researchers are testing a drug that targets these plaques to see if it’ll keep some groups of people from exhibiting dementia symptoms in the future.

-It’s been estimated that about a third of people who have received an Alzheimer’s diagnosis don’t have plaques and tangles or neurological changes in their brains.
+It’s been estimated that about who have received an Alzheimer’s diagnosis don’t have plaques and tangles or neurological changes in their brains.
 This means that drugs targeting these biomarkers may not show any effects for these patients, potentially muddying the results of a clinical trial.

 “I think there is a lot of excitement, both for finding the cure, and also for continuing to work in this area where now we will have the right patients in the right studies based on the biology of the disease,” said Hodgson.

 One consequence of that is that people who’d previously receive an Alzheimer’s diagnosis now won’t be classed as having the disease, and others who wouldn’t have received a diagnosis now will be.

 “These new criteria are going to change who has Alzheimer’s,” said Karlawish.